 Since posting my final kitchen reveal, I’ve had SO MANY COMPLIMENTS and questions about the cabinets.
-And you know what’s crazy?
-THEY’RE SUPER PLAIN…which makes them easy to build, BUT I was actually afraid they were going to be too boring and no one would even notice them.
 But you want to know what MAKES the cabinets…both literally and figuratively?
 It was the plywood.
 Guaranteed…if I didn’t have that gorgeous hickory plywood on the front, these cabinets wouldn’t have been half as popular as they are.

 So even if you don’t want to build all new cabinets, but just want to replace your cabinet doors, all you need is a little plywood and some edge banding and everyone will be complimenting you on your cabinets 😉 That’s legit.
 PS If you’re looking for a more traditional style door, check out this tutorial to make Shaker style doors.